 The Professional Association of Therapeutic Horsemanship International (PATH Intl.) is constantly seeking to expand and improve its programs and membership, which it has done with astonishing success over the past 40 years.
-Today PATH Intl. boasts thousands of members, hundreds of volunteers, the best standards in the industry and several different EAAT disciplines and certification levels.
+Today, PATH Intl. boasts thousands of members, hundreds of volunteers, the best standards in the industry and several different EAAT disciplines and certification levels.
 Still, PATH Intl. continues to seek newer and better ways to practice and promote EAAT.
 Click below to read the PATH Intl.
 Strategic Plan updates.

 On November 4, 2010, the presidents of the PATH Intl.
 Board of Trustees and the EFMHA Board of Directors signed a proclamation fully integrating EFMHA into the association.
 For questions about the PATH Intl./EFMHA integration, please read the Frequently Asked Questions document.
-Also view the volunteer organizational chart to see EFMHA integration and representation on PATH Intl.'s various committees.
+Also view the PATH Intl.
+Volunteer Organizational Chart to see EFMHA integration and representation on various PATH Intl. committees.